Onnamission/Statistics-using-R/README.md

 ![Bootstrapping](Results/boot.png)

+The dashed line in the above grpah is the mean from the original data points.

 The histogram showed what will be the result if we test regression multiple times on a random sample from the population measured by r-squared having same dependent and independent variable as testing regression multiple test is like doing hit and trial method which is very time consuming.

 The 95% confidence interval is between 0.2520 to 0.4219 as per BCA type interval.
 This does not cover 0 and therefore is we can reject NULL hypothesis.